Levetiracetam Viatris (Levetiracetam)

 What If You Miss a Dose?

-Important: Never take a double dose to make up for a missed dose – this may increase your risk of side effects.
+Important: Never double the dose to make up for a missed one, as this may increase the risk of side effects.

 Available Tablet Strengths